Jadidzadeh/demo-repo/README.md

 # demo-repo
-Demo for Github Intro video.
+Demo for Github Intro video.This is the first update done in GitHub